 We understand that you want to preserve your assets, not spend them.
 We charge reasonable rates that can be paid by credit card or through an installment plan for your convenience.

 To get started, contact us online or call one of our offices to schedule a free, half-hour consultation with one of our attorneys.
-Our main office in Wheeling and Buffalo Grove can be reached at 847-459-4448, and the number for our secondary office in Libertyville is 847-281-0200.
+Our offices in Wheeling and Buffalo Grove can be reached at 847-459-4448, and the number for our Libertyville office is 847-281-0200.